 If you need assistance, please contact Driver Easy’s support team at email@example.com.

 4) Restart your PC and see if the restarting problem is solved.

-The malware or virus infection is likely to cause your computer keeps restarting, so you should run the full virus scan in your computer to make the system works properly.
+The malware or virus infection is likely to cause your computer to keep restarting, so you should run the full virus scan on your computer to make the system work properly.

 Run a complete check with your anti-virus program, and Windows Defender may not be able to help, so you can try another anti-virus program, like Norton.